 Powers is a tiny city located in the state of Oregon.
 With a population of 709 people and just one neighborhood, Powers is the 197th largest community in Oregon.
-Much of the housing stock in Powers was built prior to World War II, making it one of the older and more historic cities in the country.
+Powers has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 In addition, many people in Powers have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.